Previous dayMarch 16, 2026Next day

 67.2 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 13 km ENE of Willow, Alaska on March 16, 2026, with origin time 18:06 UTC.
-The hypocenter lay at 67.2 km, placing this in the shallow crustal category.
-The epicenter is at 61.778°, -149.785°.
+A magnitude 2.1 seismic event took place 13 km ENE of Willow, Alaska on March 16, 2026 at 18:06 UTC.
+The event originated approximately 67.2 km below the surface, classifying it as shallow crustal.
+Coordinates: 61.778°, -149.785°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16